SGDInstitute/apollo/content/collections/pages/mblgtacc/step-by-step-guide.md

                 content:
                   -
                     type: text
-                    text: 'Name and pronouns'
-                  -
-                    type: text
-                    marks:
-                      -
-                        type: underline
-                    text: ' to be used in the space'
-                  -
-                    type: text
-                    text: ' (keep in mind folks may want to try out different names & pronouns at the conference than what they use on campus)'
+                    text: 'Name and pronouns to be used in the space (keep in mind folks may want to try out different names & pronouns at the conference than what they use on campus)'
           -
             type: listItem
             content: